Can You Use A Cash-Out Refinance To Buy A Second Home?

 The cash-out refinance itself is generally done on your current primary residence.

-That matters because some loan programs handle cash-out differently based on occupancy.
-FHA and VA cash-out refinance options are generally tied to primary-residence rules rather than second-home borrowing.
-Freddie Mac’s cash-out section and Fannie Mae’s occupancy guidance make clear that occupancy classification is central to eligibility.
+Occupancy matters because loan programs handle cash-out refinancing differently depending on whether the property is a primary residence, second home or investment property.
+FHA and VA cash-out refinance options are generally tied to primary-residence rules rather than second-home occupancy.

 A cash-out refinance is not the only way to raise funds for a second-home purchase.